Romanian philosophy: Democratic period

-A philosopher intellectually affiliated to the interbellic tradition, very close to the members of the Păltiniș school, who also attended some of Dragomir's seminars is Horia-Roman Patapievici.
-He was saluted by Liiceanu as a "Romanian Kierkegaard" for his first published essays, but later had to bear the unfair weight of this exaggerated remark.
-His most ambitious book to date is on The Recent Man, or What is lost when Something is won.
-In this essay of cultural and political philosophy Patapievici develops a conservative critique of late modernity, of vast scope and unequal pertinence, making him however the most notable contemporary Romanian liberal-conservative thinker.
-More recently his thinking seems to have adopted some libertarian influences.
+Horia-Roman Patapievici was intellectually affiliated to the interbellic tradition, close to the members of the Păltiniș school, and also attended some of Dragomir's seminars.
+He published The Recent Man, or What is lost when Something is won.
+In this essay of cultural and political philosophy Patapievici developed a conservative critique of late modernity.

 Professor Ștefan Aloroaei from the University of Iași is a specialist in hermeneutics.
-The books that made his reputation are The Negative Reason.
-Historico-symbolic Scenarios and How is Philosophy in Eastern Europe Possible?.
-He published also Our Metaphysics of All Days, where he tries to hermeneutically investigate the metaphysica naturalis implicit in the ordinary intercourse of the commonsense with the world.
+He published The Negative Reason.
+Historico-symbolic Scenarios, How is Philosophy in Eastern Europe Possible?, and Our Metaphysics of All Days, where he tries to hermeneutically investigate the metaphysica naturalis implicit in the ordinary intercourse of the commonsense with the world.

-Finally, many university philosophers, mostly exponents of a continental style, continue the interbellic tradition of the Jack-of-all-trades philosophers, producing mostly works of history of the philosophy and of philosophical hermeneutics.